numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

 # A library for exploring Randomized Linear Algebra
-If you are here, you probably know that Linear Algebra is foundational to data science, scientific computing, and ai.
+If you are here, you probably know that Linear Algebra is foundational to data science, scientific computing, and AI.
 You also probably know Linear Algebra routines dominate the computational cost of many of the algorithms in these fields.
 Thus, improving the scalability of these algorithms requires more scalable Linear Algebra techniques.

 An exciting new set of techniques that offers such improved scalability of Linear Algebra techniques are Randomized Linear Algebra techniques.
-In general, Randomized Linear Algebra techniques aim to achieve this improved scalability by forming a representative sample of a matrix and performing operations on that sample.
-In some circumstances operating on this sample can offer profound speed-ups as can see in the following example where a technique known as the RandomizedSVD (see [halko2011finding](@cite)) is used to compute a rank-20 approximation to ``3000 \times 3000`` matrix ``A`` in place of a truncated SVD.
+In general, Randomized Linear Algebra techniques aim to achieve this improved scalability by forming a compressed form of a matrix and performing operations on that compressed form.
+In some circumstances operating on this compressed form can offer profound speed-ups as can seen in the following example where a technique known as the RandomizedSVD (see [halko2011finding](@cite)) is used to compute a rank-20 approximation to ``3000 \times 3000`` matrix ``A`` in place of a truncated SVD.
 Compared to computing the SVD and